Samland-Gov/mobile-docker/README.md

-# osmocom-docker
+# mobile-docker

-Dockerfiles for created an osmocom based mobile network
+Dockerfiles for creating a Samland mobile network